 A deadlift, for those of you who don’t know, is the act of picking up weight off the floor to a standing position without the use of a bench or other mechanical equipment.
-It is more clear to depict it visually, so here is a GIF of the movement we were doing.
+It is more clear to depict it visually, so here is a video clip of the movement we were doing.

 But unlike what the animated image depicts, we weren’t repeatedly picking up weight for the duration of the party without breaks.
 No, that might have been a quick ticket to the nearest chiropractor.
 Instead, we were doing deadlifts once every 30 seconds for 30 minutes.
 Before you bust out the calculator, that equates to 60 pulls.
 That’s quite a bit, especially for the amount of weight we were lifting.

 How much were we picking off the floor?
 Most of us piled plates onto the barbell to equal 1.5X our bodyweight, but some chose to do a little less to prevent injury.
 In my case, I did 1.5X, or 225 pounds (102 kilograms).
 That’s a bit less than my max which is probably around 300 pounds, but enough to make this a challenge.
 Especially since we were doing five dozen pulls.